Pediatric Emergency Care Coordinator Resources

 Videos, training resources and fact sheets available on this page and via email to PECCs have multiple authors.
 They're provided as samples, with the understanding that services will evaluate and use them under the direction of their medical director and according to their own protocols and procedures.
 Any reference to specific products by presenters in no way implies an endorsement of a particular product or service by IDPH or the EMSC program.

-Upcoming Training for Prehospital and Hospital Providers
+Virtual Pediatric Training for Prehospital and Hospital Providers

 - IDPH COVID-19 Resources Up-to-date information for EMS, health care and the community from the Iowa Department of Public Health